javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 <li>ZERO-FILL RIGHT SHIFT ( `>>>` )</li>
 </ul>

 These operators are used quite rarely.
-We won't need them any time soon.

 Their study implies the knowledge of low-level number representation, and it would be suboptimal to delve into that now.

-If a reader wants to learn the right now, they are explained in the [Bitwise Operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) article in MDN.
-It is advised to learn this topic later when such a need arises.
+If a reader wants to learn them right now, they are explained in the [Bitwise Operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) article in MDN.
+But it would be more practical to return to this topic later when a need arises.

 ## Modify-in-place

-We often need to apply an operator to a variable and keep the result in it.
+We often need to apply an operator to a variable and store the new result in it.

 For example: